jlrickert/zet/docs/README.md

 The reason that I make these notes available is that they may be helpful to some one out there.

+If your courious about the whole setup for this search for the overview for [my note taking system](./623).

 [blog]: https://jlrickert.me/blog